-Consumers should immediately stop using the recalled carrier seats and contact Todson to receive a free hinge cover retrofit kit.
+Consumers should immediately stop using the recalled toys, take them away from young children and contact Kids Preferred for a free replacement toy.

-Consumers should immediately remove the recalled glue from the reach of children and return it to the store where purchased for a full refund.
+Consumers should immediately take the recalled children’s clothing away from children and contact LIVLY for a full refund.